Formal concept analysis: Overview and history

 In this way, formal concept analysis formalizes the semantic notions of extension and intension.

-The formal concepts of any formal context can—as explained below—be ordered in a hierarchy called more formally the context's "concept lattice."
+The formal concepts of any formal context can—as explained below—be ordered in a hierarchy called more formally the context's "concept lattice".
 The concept lattice can be graphically visualized as a "line diagram", which then may be helpful for understanding the data.
 Often however these lattices get too large for visualization.
-Then the mathematical theory of formal concept analysis may be helpful, e.g., for decomposing the lattice into smaller pieces without information loss, or for embedding it into another structure which is easier to interpret.
+Then the mathematical theory of formal concept analysis may be helpful, e.g., for decomposing the lattice into smaller pieces without information loss, or for embedding it into another structure that is easier to interpret.

 The theory in its present form goes back to the early 1980s and a research group led by Rudolf Wille, Bernhard Ganter and Peter Burmeister at the Technische Universität Darmstadt.
 Its basic mathematical definitions, however, were already introduced in the 1930s by Garrett Birkhoff as part of general lattice theory.
 Other previous approaches to the same idea arose from various French research groups, but the Darmstadt group normalised the field and systematically worked out both its mathematical theory and its philosophical foundations.
 The latter refer in particular to Charles S. Peirce, but also to the Port-Royal Logic.